 If you are a developer of MIDI sound generators and would like to add MPE (MIDI Polyphonic Expression) capability, this page will give you some help.
 MPE is pretty straightforward and is very similar to the old MIDI Mode 4 (Omni off, Mono).
-It is summarized here. and the official MPE specification can be downloaded from the MIDI Association web site here, though for some odd reason they require you to create an account before downloading it.
+It is summarized on the page "What is MPE?" (click at left) and the official MPE specification can be downloaded from the MIDI Association web site here.

 In brief overview, implementing MPE in your synth involves the following:

-1) routing each incoming Per-Note channel to its own voice, listening only for the five per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure/Aftertouch),
+1) routing each incoming Member channel (called "per-note channel" in LinnStrument) to its own voice, listening only for the five per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure),

-2) routing the Master Channel (1 or 16) messages to all voices,
+2) routing the Master Channel (1 for Lower Zone or 16 for Upper Zone) messages to all voices in that zone.

-3) adding UI elements for users to select the Master channel (1 or 16), Per-Note Channels, and MPE pitch bend range (default is +/- 48).
+3) adding UI elements for users to select the Master channel (1 or 16), Member Channels (2 - x for lower zone, or 15 - x for upper zone), and MPE pitch bend range of +/- 48.

-1) It best to permit the MPE Pitch Bend Range to be set globally so if the controller has a different bend range than the default +/-48, the user don't have to change it after selecting each new preset.
+Note: It best to permit the MPE Pitch Bend Range to be set globally (not individually for each sound preset) so if the controller has a different bend range than the default +/-48, the user doesn't have to change it for each sound.

 Creating new expressive sounds

-With your MPE implementation, it is important to also create expressive sounds.
-I use the term expressive sounds instead of MPEsounds because the main goal is to create sounds that respond to how MPE controllers use pressure and Y-axis differently than a MIDI keyboard.
-So MPE sounds are merely expressive sounds that can be played polyphonically.
+With your MPE implementation, it is important to also create expressive preset sounds.
+I use the term expressive sounds to mean sounds that respond to continuous X, Y and Z finger moments in addition to a conventional MIDI keybaord's velocity and release velocity.

 If you have any questions, you're welcome to contact me.